What is Monica Seles Net Worth?

 Attack

 Heading into 1993, Seles was the top-ranked player.
-She started off the season by winning the Australian Open again as well as the Virginia Slims of Chicago.
-However, in April of 1993 while she was playing a match against Magdalena Maleeva in Hamburg, Germany, Seles was stabbed by an obsessed fan of Steffi Graf.
+She started the season by winning the Australian Open again, as well as the Virginia Slims of Chicago.
+However, in April of 1993, while she was playing a match against Magdalena Maleeva in Hamburg, Germany, Seles was stabbed by an obsessed fan of Steffi Graf.
 The fan, Gunter Parche, ran onto the court during a break in the game and stabbed Seles between the shoulder blades.
 She was rushed to the hospital.
-While her physical injuries healed within a few weeks, Seles did no return to competitive tennis for over two years.
-The incident prompted a significant increase in security at tennis tour events, though Seles has stated she noticed no difference and also vowed to not play tennis in Germany again, given that her attacker only served six months in pre-trial detention for the crime.
+While her physical injuries healed within a few weeks, Seles did not return to competitive tennis for over two years.
+The incident prompted a significant increase in security at tennis tour events, though Seles has stated she noticed no difference and also vowed not to play tennis in Germany again, given that her attacker only served six months in pre-trial detention for the crime.

 Later Career